devbret/online-opsec/README.md

 ## Hybridization

 Understanding what threat models are, or how to use certain tools is fine.
-But let's now look at the fusion of these two assets (threat models and digital technologies) into one approach, intended to create a hybrid model for practicing effective personal Internet security by the average person.
+But let's now look at the fusion of these two assets (threat models and digital technologies) into one approach, intended to create a hybrid model for practicing effective individual Internet security by the average person.

 When first learning what threat models are or how to use different tools, it's important to step back and look at the bigger picture; as not only do these philosophies and technologies work, but they work better together.